tkylesh/bangazon-inc/concepts/data-access/entity-framework/dal-with-entity.md

 ### Unit Testing Note

-Fully unit testing a repository with Entity Framework is difficult and requires a good knowledge of a mocking framework like Moq.
-However, your goal in unit testing is to only test the code you write, and your repositories rely on code you didn't write and don't need to test.
-If you use the .Add and .SaveChanges methods, you don't need to check that they work (because you didn't implement those methods).
+Fully unit testing a repository with Entity Framework requires a good knowledge of a mocking framework like Moq.
+Your goal in unit testing is to only test the code you write, and your repositories rely on code you didn't write and don't need to test.
+If you use the .Add and .SaveChanges methods, you don't need to check that they work (because you didn't implement those methods - the Entity Framework team did).
 You do need to check that the appropriate methods are called and that any of *your* code is tested.

 > **To save yourself frustration, consider keeping as much non-database logic out of your repository as possible**

-Beyond that note, it's totally possible to fully unit test your repo.
+It's totally possible to effectively unit test your repo.
 If you have a working knowledge of unit testing and Moq, this is a guide for setting up the mock `DbSet`, the most tricky part of the process.

 **Mocking Your DbSets With Moq**